Helena Paparizou: 2016–2018: Ouranio Toxo, The Voice of Greece, and Swedish residency

-2019–2024: Apohrosis, Antique reunion, tours, 20 years in music and Eurovision
+2019–2024: Apohrosis, and the Antique reunion

 "Kati skoteino" was released in October 2018 as the lead single of Paparizou's seventh album Apohrosis (2021), which was produced by the group Arcade, consisting of Anastasios Rammos, Pavlos Manoli, Diveno, Gaby Russell and Loukas Damianakos.
 The second single 'Askopa Xenihitia" was released on 26 March 2019 along with a music video.
 During Summer 2019, Paparizou toured with Marinella, Makedonas and Ivi Adamou in Greece, Cyprus and Germany.
 Paparizou later took part in the MAD VMAs.
 On 3 April, Paparizou returned to Sweden to celebrate 20 years of Antique with Nikos Panagiotidis, appearing in several concerts and shows.
 On 10 June, she released her third single titled "Kalokairi Kai Pathos", sponsored by Carroten.
 In late 2019, Paparizou returned as coach at The Voice of Greece Season 6.
 On 19 October she started her live shows with Sakis Rouvas and Stelios Rokkos at the Athens nightclub Estate.

 In 2020, she released a duet with Sakis Rouvas titled "Etsi Einai I Fasi" and the single "Mila Mou".
 On 29 July, she announced that Apohrosis would contain a phase of different kind of music, more in 80's pop, ballads and Greek folk.
 Her seventh single for the album was "Se Xeno Soma", an erotic ballad with social message videoclip about LGBT composed by Arcade, Padé (Loupasakis Pantelis) and Rene (famous Greek writer).

 Apohrosis was released by Minos EMI on 29 January 2021 with 13 songs in total.
 In December 2020, Paparizou performed at the MAD Video Music Awards, singing her new duet with Marseaux, "Deja Vu".
 At the show, she won the Best Female Adult award.

 On 13 February, she won Season 7 of The Voice of Greece as a mentor marking her first win at the talent show since she joined in 2016.
 On 22 May, she performed at the Eurovision Song Contest 2021 held in Rotterdam, Netherlands as an interval act alongside other Eurovision winners.

 In Summer 2021, she went on a tour to promote Apohrosis alongside Tamta.
 On 25 June, she performed for three songs at the MAD VMAs: "Gia Pia Agapi" feat Anastasios Rammos, "Mi" and a "Twist In My Sobriety" cover with fellow Greek singer Joanne.
 She also won the Best Female Adult award.

 Four years after Paparizou's last project in Sweden, she returned with an English song "Day and Night" produced by and featuring Magnus Carlsson; the song was released on 4 June 2021.
 In September, she returned to the set of The Voice of Greece for Season 8.
 At the end of 2021, Paparizou released her next English song "Lightning", performing it on MAD WALK 2021.